How to Write a Good Plot: The Four Cs

 • The daisy chain: this might be a series of separate stories that jump from one protagonist to the next, linked by an object that passes between them, or even a character.
 Dracula and The Woman in White have this form, handing the baton of the story on.

 • The challenging plot: to generalise vastly, this is the antithesis of straightforward story conventions.
 Usually, the writer lays a careful trail of clues and ensures the reader notices them.
 Most of the events and characters are relevant, even though we won’t realise it at the time.
 Timelines are clear.
 We know what is real and what’s a dream or a flashback.
 But some writers aim to challenge moreand readers of these stories enjoy the effort and immersion needed to grasp the big picture.
-Their novel may be full of details that seem superfluous; character perspectives that seem irrelevant or unclear; timelines that shift around and make you wonder where you are, or if you’re reading a fantasy.
+Their novel may be full of details that seem superfluous; character perspectives that seem irrelevant or unclear; and timelines that shift around and make you wonder where you are, or if you’re reading a fantasy.
 This kind of novel is often called plotless because it seems hard to access, but in fact there’s a lot going on; there are plenty of changes and challenges to the characters.
 An example is Mark Z Danielewski’s House of Leaves, which contains footnotes, references to fictional films and books and multiple narrators who interact in elaborate and disorientating ways.

 The Magic Formula: Four Cs of How to Write a Good Plot